772 Naval Air Squadron: Helicopter Support Squadron (1974–1995)

 In 1982 parts of the squadron formed 848 Naval Air Squadron to increase the troop lift capability during the Falklands War with Westland Wessex HU.5.
 The three RFA Flights were used in part to form 847 Naval Air Squadron, however, when 737 Naval Air Squadron disbanded in February 1983, its Westland Wessex HAS.3, a Royal Navy anti-submarine version, were absorbed by 772 Naval Air Squadron.

 The squadron was tasked with Search and Rescue operations between 1983 and 1985, and formed a 'C' Flight for which was based at RNAS Lee-on-Solent (HMS Daedalus).
 During 1988 the Westland Wessex were withdrawn and Westland Sea King HC.4, a licence-built version of the American Sikorsky S-61 helicopter by Westland, were received.
 This variant was also known as Westland Commando and included a fixed undercarriage with a larger cabin.
-772 Naval Air Squadron operated for a further seven years and finally disbanded in 29 September 1995.
+772 Naval Air Squadron operated for a further seven years and finally disbanded on 29 September 1995.